ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * What is the brightest star visible from Earth? >> cop not removed! change what <-> is
 * Who is the president black and blue?
 * What is black and white?
+* What is the UN headquarter?
+* What is the United States national day?

 prep
 ====